Sangondaliya/Churn-Prediction-in-Telecom-Industry/README.md

 # Churn-Prediction-in-Telecom-Industry-using-Logistic-Regression

 ### Problem Statement:
-Define what constitutes churn for your telecom business.
+what constitutes churn for your telecom business.
 Churn can include both voluntary churn (customers choosing to switch to a different provider) and involuntary churn (customers leaving due to factors like payment issues or relocation).

 ### Business Impact
 Understand the financial implications of churn.
 Calculate the direct revenue loss from lost customers and the potential long-term impact on brand reputation and market share.